-Planning and building a feng shui house should follow feng shui house layout designs and basic feng shui rules that allow for good chi energy flow.
-By keeping these rules in mind, you will create an auspicious feng shui home design that will ensure that positive chi energy flows through every room.
+Planning and building a feng shui house with good chi energy means following some basic rules.
+By keeping these feng shui building tips in mind, you can create an auspicious home design that will ensure that positive chi energy flows through every room.

 There are several feng shui home design rules to follow when selecting a building site for your new home.
-It pays to have a detailed analysis conducted by a feng shui practitioner as you plan.
-If you don't have access to such a professional, you can avoid major issues by following basic feng shui principles.
+While it's possible to hire a feng shui professional to assess your location, you can also avoid common pitfalls by following some basic principles.

-- Avoid poison arrows directed toward your homes, such as street intersections, church steeples, and tall buildings, can direct negative chi energy toward your home, and should be avoided.
+- Feng Shui poison arrows such as street intersections, church steeples, and tall buildings, can direct negative chi energy toward your home, and should be avoided.

 - Don't build near sha chi (negative chi) accumulations, such as cemeteries, garbage dumps, hospitals, landfills, or prisons.

-- Steer clear of cul-de-sac lots since these also create a pooling of chi energy that becomes stagnant and can't enter your home easily.
+- Cul-de-sac lots can create a pooling of chi energy that becomes stagnant and can't enter your home easily.

 - Homes positioned at the end of a street are in a difficult location since all the chi energy will rush towards your home.

-If you can't escape any of these inauspicious elements, there are many feng shui remedies you can apply, such as berm plantings, walls, water features, and many others.
+If you can't avoid any of these inauspicious elements, there are many feng shui remedies you can apply, such as landscaping, walls, water features, and more.

 Auspicious shapes for a feng shui home include rectangle, square, stepped, and round.
 Oddly shaped or irregularly shaped homes, especially L-shaped or those with missing corners and other difficult floor plans present challenges that require feng shui remedies.
 There are design ideas and guidance for each area of your home's layout that can provide direction for enhancing beneficial chi energy.